ppine7/kafka-elasticsearch-consumer/README.md

 * one might want to create a custom implementation of IndexHandler if, for example, index name and type are not static for all incoming messages but depend on the event data - for example customerId, orderId, etc. In that case, pass all info that is required to perform that custom index determination logic as a Map of parameters into the getIndexName(params) and getIndexType(params) methods (or pass NULL if no such data is required)

-* _**Do remember to set the index handler class in the `indexHandlerClass` property in the kafka-es-indexer.properties file.
+* _**Do remember to set the index handler class in the `indexHandlerClass` property in the kafkaESConsumer.properties file.
 By default, BasicIndexHandler is used**_

 # License